raleighlittles/Bambu_Lab_Utility_Scripts/README.md

 Each directory has its own README.md with mre info.

-Lastly, there is a `docs` folder that contains general documentation about Bambu Labs devices and the ecosystem.
+Lastly, there is a `docs` folder that contains general documentation about Bambu Lab devices and the ecosystem.